jamulussoftware/jamulus/src/res/homepage/manual.md

 and Output Channel Mapping_ settings are visible.
 For each Jamulus input/output channel (left and right channel) a different actual sound card channel can be selected.

+### Enable Small Network Buffers

+If enabled, the support for very small network audio packets is activated.
+Very small network packets are only actually used if the sound card buffer delay is smaller than 128 samples.
+The smaller the network buffers, the smaller the audio latency.
+But at the same time the network load increases and the probability of audio dropouts also increases.

 ### Buffer delay

 ![Buffer delay](bufferdelay.png)